Rules for building a cabin

+Do you want to build your own log cabin?
+In this article we will tell you some of the rules you need to bear in mind when building a cabin .
 To avoid trouble with the authorities and also with your neighbours, before building a log cabin in your garden you’ll need to find out whether you need planning permission.
 If you are building a log cabin on your own property, have a look at the development plan for your property at your local planning office.
 The planning department will provide you with all the information you need.
 If the dimensions are kept within the regulations and the design meets certain criteria, you won’t need planning permission.
+Are you looking for log cabins to build yourself?
+Then you should take a look at the log cabin ideas from Lugarde!

 Building a log cabin from wood: what should I look out for?

 An important point to look out for when building a log cabin is the type of wood used.
 When building a log cabin, pine from northern countries is usually the best option.
 This softwood is of high quality and easy to work with.
 Additionally the doors, windows and roof must be made from good, strong wood.
 Ventilation is another important aspect, and one that is often forgotten when building a log cabin.
 In addition, the insulation and the correct type of finish must be taken into account.
-Create a checklist before building a log cabin, to ensure that it is built properly.
+Are you looking for log cabins to build yourself?
+Create a checklist before you build your own log cabin, to ensure that it is built properly.
+Do you want a free log cabin plan?
+At Lugarde you can ask for a free log cabin plan!

 Movement of the wood

-Video: building a log cabin, step by step
+Video: how to build a log cabin, step by step

 Ensure that the foundation is flat and level before you start building your log cabin.
 Place all wall beams and foundation beams in the right place.